-- An explanation of each step - All the points included in the sample answer for each step example, you might only be interested in hazard-based risks.
+Steps Explanation 1.
+Decide what matters most Before you create a risk management plan, think about which areas of your business it will refer to.
+For example, you might only be interested in hazard-based risks.
 Some of the internal and external things to think about when creating your plan are: social, cultural, political, and regional issues economic, technology and competitive trends government policies and law your business aims, policies and strategies.
 2. Consult with stakeholders Your risk management plan will be more specific and useful if you ask for feedback from the people, businesses, or organisations you deal with.
-Stakeholders can include: • employees, contractors, and sub-contractors • clients, customers, and suppliers • business financiers, investors, and insurers • your local communities and local media • government agencies.
+Stakeholders can include: employees, contractors, and sub-contractors clients, customers, and suppliers business financiers, investors, and insurers your local communities and local media government agencies.
 3. Identify the risks Working out the risks to your business could be as easy as thinking about what could go wrong, and how and why it could happen.
 You might also need to do some research into: past events and risks possible future changes to your business environment, such as changes in economic trends social and community issues that could affect your business find out how to conduct market research.
 4. Analyse the risks After identifying the risks to your business, it's time to work out which ones are urgent.
 Our risk analysis template helps you to do this.
 To analyse the risks of an event, you should first look at the: likelihood of the risk happening consequence/damage if the risk happened.
 Work out a rating system for likelihood and consequence.
 For example, you could have ratings of: 1 to 4 for likelihood (1 for highly unlikely and 4 for highly likely) 1 to 4 for consequence (1 for low and 4 for severe).
 5. Evaluate the risk Risk criteria set a standard to assess risks to your business.
 To set your risk criteria, state the level and nature of risks that are acceptable or unacceptable in your workplace.
 Our risk assessment template provides an example of a risk level guide to help you evaluate risks.
 To evaluate risk, compare the level of risk for various events against your risk criteria.
 You should also check if your existing risk management methods are enough to accept the risk.
+6. Treat risks to your business Your evaluation will have helped you to identify any risks that need to be treated.
+Develop a plan to treat risks, so you can: identify each risk type and the level of risk to your business suggest strategies to treat each risk create timeframes for each strategy decide who's responsible for specific parts of the plan work out resources required such as money, staff, and external help schedule future action such as regular checking and updating of risks, if needed.
+7. Commit to reducing risk Committing to quality risk management can help you create a stable business that prepares for unexpected events.